16 Black Models Who Changed the Fashion Industry

 Noemie Lenoir.
 Photo: arp / Deposit Photos

 Lenoir has appeared in over ten films, including titles like Rush Hour 3 and The Transporter Refuelled.
-Notably, she has been listed as one of the world’s most successful black models by the acclaimed photographer Annie Leibovitz.
-The French fashion model recently walked the L’Oreal Paris spring-summer 2022 show during Paris Fashion Week.
+Notably, the acclaimed photographer Annie Leibovitz has named her as one of the world’s most successful black models.

 Winnie Harlow